 Most of my working life has involved working with the public.
 When I retired, I didn’t want all that experience to go to waste.
 Volunteering for Macmillan allows me to use my experience and those skills in a structured and fulfilling way.
 Macmillan is now very much part of my life.

 I work closely with the local Fundraising Managers.
-I also represent Macmillan by attending at functions to receive a cheque or to give a talk on Macmillan.
-I have been given the opportunity to cover a number of different roles on behalf of Macmillan which included our corporate partners, schools, organisations, and helping local committees with their Word’s Biggest Coffee Morning event organisation and other fundraising events.
+I also represent Macmillan by attending functions to receive donations, or to give a talk about Macmillan.
+I have been given the opportunity to cover a number of different roles on behalf of Macmillan, which have included our corporate partners, schools, organisations, and helping local committees with their World’s Biggest Coffee Morning event organisation and other fundraising events.

 There is also a good team spirit with my local Fundraising Managers, other volunteers and the local committees.

 Volunteering brings many rewards; not visible but in terms of what you feel.
 Giving your time to make life better for other people is the best reward.

 You can donate to Macmillan which is great, but sometimes giving time can be even more valuable.
 We all have hidden skills and talents and using them in a volunteering role can bring a few surprises as to what we are capable of.